 We all know Google Play Store as the official spot for all our app needs on Android but the fact is, Google Play is much more than just apps.
 The Store not only brings apps & games but movies, ebooks, audiobooks, music, etc. That’s not all though, the Google Play Store even lets you manage your devices.
 It also lets you do things like install apps from its web app store, manage your updates, and more.
 So, if you think you know Google Play Store, well, think again!
-Here are some cool Google Play tips and tricks that you might have missed out on:
+Here are some cool Google Play tips and tricks that you should keep in mind in 2020.

 1. Check Out the Indie Corner